torik42/YaLafi/README.md

   For instance, the directory has to contain file 'languagetool-server.jar'.
   The LT zip archive, for example LanguageTool-4.9.zip, can be obtained from the [LT download page](https://www.languagetool.org/download).
-  See also the script comment at variable 'ltdirectory'.
+  See also the script comment at variable 'ltdirectory' (default value).
+- `--lt-command cmd`<br>
+  Set base command to call LT (default value in script variable 'ltcommand').
 - `--as-server port`<br>
   Emulate an LT server listening on the given port, for an example see section [Interface to Emacs](#interface-to-emacs).